-In the nominal stress approach, the K_w and the K_g are included in the selected S-N curve and shall be omitted.
+In the nominal stress approach, the K_w and the K_g are included in the selected S-N curve that better describe the structural detail and shall be omitted.
 However, a global K_g may be necessary, if indicated in the commentary column of the classification tables for the relevant S-N curves.
 The other stress concentration factors may be relevant.